StuartHadfield/curriculum-vitae/Curriculum Vitae PDF Export.md

 ##### Roles + Responsibilities

 * **Technical**:
 	- **Performance team**: Focused on improving performance of platform, more than halved the load times of the main reporting platform functions.
-We achieved this through clever caching strategies, out of band computation, smart data transformation, SQL optimizations etc. Have given talks about some of this work @ conferences/meetups.
-Team of 3 developers.
+Have given talks about some of this work @ conferences/meetups.
-	- **Pro Platform API Team**: Rewrote the backend of the pro platform API to be more performant, readable & maintainable.
-There was a fair amount of tech debt as this API was built primarily during startup phase, which we needed to resolve.
-Team of 2 developers.
-	- **Tooling team**: Wrote various tools for devs to inspect and investigate data modelling, caching of data models etc. (Ruby on Rails, React).
-Team of 2 developers.
 	- **Internationalisation Team**: Lead developer on a project that involved automating the provision of translations to survey responses for clients to and from languages of their choosing through an external provider.
-Team of 4 developers.
 	- **Sampling Team**: Lead developer on various projects relating to sample acquisition and management thereof.
-Team of 7 developers.

 * **Non Technical**:
 	- **Technical Interviewer**: I acted as a technical interviewer for ZappiStore, interviewing candidates for engineering positions.